usds/equity_practice/flagship-tools.md

 [Template](https://app.mural.co/t/usdigitalservice0135/m/usdigitalservice0135/1699306039829/35[…]0d3cc2246ddee79f4246bb59cae3a?sender=u251162188f56721a08512222) (in Mural)

 ## Participation Spectrum
 Participation Spectrum is a planning and evaluative tool to help you and your team assess how stakeholders participated and the integrity of that participation.
-This tools is adapted from the IAP2 Spectrum of Public Participation, an internationally recognized framework government entities use to structure public participation engagements.
-It has been adapted for USDS and agency team use.
-When used with agency teams, this tool introduces foundational elements of equitable CX measurement and design so those teams can build a system for meaningful, continuous feedback and partnership with all individuals they serve across all touchpoints.
+This tools is adapted from the IAP2 Spectrum of Public Participation, an internationally recognized framework government entities use to structure public participation engagements--and from Pamela Herd and Donald Moynihan's seminal research on administrative burden.
+When used with agency teams, this tool introduces foundational elements of equitable CX measurement and design so those teams can build a system for meaningful, continuous feedback and partnership with all individuals they serve.

 You can use this tool to:
 - Provide a lightweight rubric for planning how to build relationships and empower your stakeholders.